Quantum-Flytrap/quantumflytrap.com/content/pages/jobs/science-writer.md

 - Flexible work hours - asynchronous communication on Basecamp
 - Working in a rapidly growing, international quantum computing environment

-To apply, please send an email to Alicja Głuszek, <alicja@quantumflytrap.com>.
+To apply, please send an email to Alicja Gluszek, <alicja@quantumflytrap.com>.

-Apply via (form); make sure to include:
+## Make sure to attach:

 - Your Resume
 - A few examples of your text on physics (e.g. outreach articles, journal publications, slides) - a link (or attachment) with a one-sentence description